 4.2 Time Spent Basis

 4.2.1 Where we calculate our Fees on a Time Spent Basis the Fees are based on the amount of time taken to complete the work required.
 We charge in units of 6 minutes rounded up to the nearest unit of 6 minutes as appropriate. there are 10 units of 6 minutes in an hour.
 For example, if a telephone call lasts 15 minutes you will be charged for 18 minutes.
 However we may charge an additional amount if, for example, members of staff have to work outside normal working hours, or if your matter involves a complex, difficult or unusual aspect.

 4.2.2 We shall charge you for any time spent by our executive staff (i.e. Legal advisers not secretaries etc.) working on your file.
-This includes things like advising you, meeting you and others, dealing with papers, correspondence, all telephone calls, travelling and waiting time, etc.
+This includes things like advising you, meeting you or others, dealing with papers, correspondence, document assessment, all telephone calls, travelling and waiting time, etc.